ocproducts/composr/_tests/codechecker/readme.txt

 The checker is not a be-all-and-end-all tool for conformance.
 Rather, it is designed to find a high number of errors, so that problems won't be missed.
 It is designed to increase the efficiency and quality of the IT professionals workflow.

 In situations where additional code would remove ambiguity with-respect-to what may and may not be an error, the checkers enforce that the extra code to be written.
-For instance, the PHP checker enforces strict-typing (even though PHP itself does not), so that typing-errors may be found -- typing errors are infact, often the cause of major security problems, as well as general bugs.
+For instance, the PHP checker enforces strict-typing (even though PHP itself does not), so that typing-errors may be found -- typing errors are in fact, often the cause of major security problems, as well as general bugs.

 The checkers favour practical quality rather than strict standard compliance.
 For example, many CSS errors are generated purely to avoid problems with Internet Explorer's lack of standards support.